njwilson23/irlib/doc/index.rst

 - h5py_ : interface for HDF datasets

-The following are *required for individual tools to work*:

 - matplotlib_ : Plotting library required for GUI tools

 - pyproj_ : Wrapper for *proj.4* geographical projection library